Phobias in Children

 Each child may have different symptoms when exposed to a phobia.
 But these are the

-A child who has at least 4 of the symptoms may be having a panic attack.
+A child who has at least 4 of these symptoms may be having a panic attack.
 These symptoms

-may look like other health problems.
-Make sure your child sees his or her healthcare
+may seem like other health problems.
+Have your child see their healthcare provider

 How are phobias diagnosed in a child?

 Panic disorder may be hard to diagnose.
-Your child may need a number of tests in a
+Your child may need many tests in different

 How are phobias treated in a child?